0xvon/fhe-playground/spec/BGV/evaluation.md

 Note that in the BGV context, $q$ can be at any level $l$, i.e., $q_l$; and $q'$ in this context is simple $q_{l-1}$.

-Moreover, the ciphertext moludo $q_l$, $\all ≤ l ≤ L$ are chosen such that they are equivalent modulo $t$.
+Moreover, the ciphertext moludo $q_l$, $\forall ≤ l ≤ L$ are chosen such that they are equivalent modulo $t$.
 This result in scaling down the noise without affecting the encrypted plaintext message.
 It is as if we are scaling by 1 from the plaintext perspective.

 $ModSwitch$ can be computed as shown below: